paulross/PythonExtensionPatterns/doc/sphinx/source/struct_sequence.rst

         double amount;      /* The transaction amount. */ };

-An we have a C function that can recover a transaction given its ID:
+And we have a C function that can recover a transaction given its ID:

 .. code-block:: c